grzesiek-galezowski/tdd-ebook/manuscript/110_Constrained_Non_Determinism.md

 }
 ```

-Although the relationship can be guessed quite easily, remember it is just an example.
-Also, seeing code like that makes me ask questions like: is the "backup\_" prefix always applied?
+Although the relationship can be guessed quite easily in this toy example, it's not explicitly stated, so in more complex scenarios it might not be as trivial to spot.
+Also, seeing code like that makes me ask questions like:

+* Is the "backup\_" prefix always applied?
 What if I pass the prefix itself instead of "MY\_HOST\_NAME"?
 Will the name be "backup\_backup\_.zip", or just "backup\_.zip"?
-Also, is this object responsible for any validation of passed string?
+* Is this object responsible for any validation of passed string?
+If I pass "MY HOST NAME" (with spaces) will this throw an exception or just apply the pattern?
+* Last but not least, what about letter casing?
+Why is "MY\_HOST\_NAME" written as an upper-case string?
+If I pass "my\_host\_name", will it be rejected or accepted?
+Or maybe it will be automatically converted to upper case?

-This makes me invent a first technique to provide my Statements with better support for the principle I believe in.
+This makes me invent a first technique to provide my Statements with better support for the principle I follow.

 ## First technique: Anonymous Input